Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments: Optimizing the Average Steady-State Cost

 The gradient of the cost function~\eqref{eq:cost:decomposition} with respect to the parameter $\localT_k$ is given by

 Note that the gradient $\frac{d M_k^\ast}{d \localT_k}$ is the \emph{sensitivity} of the $k$th optimal monitoring cost with respect to the parameter $\localT_k$.
-Assuming that strong duality holds in the monitoring OCP \eqref{min:ocp:local:monitoring}, we can utilize the shadow price equation~\cite{boyd2004convex}

-where $\lambda_k \in \R$ is the dual variable of the equality constraint~\eqref{min:ocp:local:monitoring:fix:tau}.
+Assuming that strong duality holds in the monitoring OCP \eqref{min:ocp:local:monitoring}, we can utilize the shadow price equation~\cite{boyd2004convex} $\frac{d M_k^\ast}{d \localT_k} = -\lambda_k$, where $\lambda_k \in \R$ is the dual variable of the equality constraint that fixes the monitoring duration $\localT_k$.
 This allows us to compute the gradient of the global cost function with respect to the local monitoring durations.
-We then solve \eqref{min:bilevel:optimization} in an alternating fashion, where we fix the monitoring durations and then simulate one (or multiple) cycle(s).
-Note that simulating a cycle includes re-solving each monitoring \ac{ocp} with the updated initial covariance matrices.
+We then solve \eqref{min:bilevel:optimization} in an alternating fashion, where we fix the monitoring durations and then simulate a loop.
+Note that simulating a loop includes re-solving each monitoring \ac{ocp} with the updated initial covariance matrices.
 We utilize the gradient \eqref{eq:gradient:bilevel:objective} and update the monitoring durations based on a simple projected gradient method with diminishing step size.
-We compare two optimization methods in the next section: \begin{enumerate} \item Simulating to steady state before updating $\localT$. \item Updating $\localT$ after every cycle $(i_1,i_2,\dots,i_K)$. \end{enumerate}
+We compare two optimization methods: \begin{enumerate} \item Simulating to steady state before updating $\localT$. \item Updating $\localT$ upon completing each loop of the visiting sequence. \end{enumerate}

-The first method is motivated from the fact that the computed gradient~\eqref{eq:gradient:bilevel:objective} describes the steepest ascending direction of the global cycle cost under a given configuration consisting of the monitoring durations and the estimator covariance matrices at the beginning of the cycle.
-If the cycle is not in steady state, the computed gradient may be inaccurate.
-On the other hand, the initial configuration, and thus the initial steady-state covariance matrices may be far from the optimal, such that a precise gradient may be unnecessary to obtain.
-As we decrease the amount of change in the configuration, the cycle will eventually converge to a steady-state cycle, where the gradient will become precise.
+The first method is motivated from the fact that the computed gradient~\eqref{eq:gradient:bilevel:objective} describes the steepest ascending direction of the global cost under a given configuration consisting of the monitoring durations and the estimator covariance matrices at the beginning of the loop.
+If the loop is not in steady state, the computed gradient may be inaccurate.
+On the other hand, the initial configuration, and thus the initial steady-state covariance matrices may be far from optimal, such that a precise gradient may be unnecessary to obtain.
+As we decrease the amount of change in the configuration, the loop will eventually converge to a steady-state loop, where the gradient will become precise.
 This motivates the second variant.
-Although convergence in bilevel optimization problems is difficult to establish, the next section supports that both variants work well in terms of performance.
+Although convergence in bilevel optimization problems is difficult to establish, the next section empirically supports that both variants work well in practice.